ugaly/green-ticketing/README.md

 - `GET /django-admin/`

-It was moved from `/admin/` so we can use the interview-required API path `/admin/tickets`.
+It was moved from `/admin/` so we can use the API path `/admin/tickets`.

 ---